envite-consulting/camunda-carbon-reductor/camunda-carbon-reductor-c8/README.md

 ## Run Connector locally

 Configure the application using [application.yml](./src/main/resources/application.yml).
+Find more info at [Configuring Camunda 8 Connection](https://github.com/camunda-community-hub/spring-zeebe?tab=readme-ov-file#configuring-camunda-8-connection)

 You can run the Connector and connect it to a Camunda Platform 8 SaaS cluster.